infinity-keys/ik-landing/README.md

 ### How to Run Local from a Test Discord Server

+Note: You need to have `ngrok` installed and running in order to test locally

 if you need to create a test server and test bot:

 Follow the instructions [here](https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server-) to create your own server and [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to create your test bot.